NgoLeGiaBao/accommodation_room_project/README.md

-# Accommodation Room Project Official
+# Accommodation Room Management System

 ## Overview
-The **Accommodation Room Project** is a web-based application designed to manage rental room listings and tenant operations efficiently.
-The system leverages modern web technologies to provide a seamless experience for both tenants and property managers.
+The **Accommodation Room Management System** is a web-based application designed to facilitate rental room listings and tenant operations.
+The system provides an intuitive interface for both tenants and property managers to streamline rental management.

 ## Features

 ### 1. **User Features**
 - View available rental rooms and properties.
-- Browse listings and detailed room information.
+- Browse listings with detailed room descriptions and images.
 - Search and filter rental properties based on preferences.

 ### 2. **Property Manager Features**
-- Manage lists of rooms and entire rental buildings.
+- Manage room listings and entire rental buildings.
-- Post new rental listings with descriptions, pricing, and images.
+- Post rental listings with descriptions, pricing, and images.
 - Track and manage tenants, including lease agreements and rent payments.
 - Maintain property assets, handle maintenance requests, and report damages.
 - Monitor rental contracts and manage lease renewals.

 ### 3. **Room & Asset Management**
-- Keep an inventory of room assets and equipment.
+- Maintain an inventory of room assets and equipment.
 - Schedule regular maintenance and track repair requests.
 - Maintain records of property conditions and damages.

 ### 4. **Admin Dashboard**
-- Overview of property occupancy and tenant status.
+- Provides insights into property occupancy and tenant status.
-- Manage user accounts, listings, and maintenance requests.
+- Manage listings, maintenance requests, and rental performance.
-- Generate reports on rental performance and property conditions.
+- Generate reports on property conditions and financial metrics.

 ## Technology Stack